facebook/react-native-website/website/blog/2026-02-11-react-native-0.84.md

 We want to send a special thank you to those who shipped significant contributions in this release:

-- [Riccardo Cipolleschi](https://github.com/cipolleschi) for shipping precompiled iOS binaries by default and removing the Legacy Architecture on iOS.
+- [Riccardo Cipolleschi](https://github.com/cipolleschi) for precompiled iOS binaries by default and removing the Legacy Architecture on iOS.
-- [Dawid Małecki](https://github.com/coado) for the Hermes V1 rollout.
-- [Christian Falch](https://github.com/chrfalch) for precompiled binary documentation and tooling.
-- [Rob Hogan](https://github.com/robhogan) for the Node.js 22 minimum version bump.
+- [Rob Hogan](https://github.com/robhogan) for the Node.js 22 version bump.
 - [Fabrizio Cucci](https://github.com/fabriziocucci) for accessibility improvements on Android.
 - [@pipopotamasu](https://github.com/pipopotamasu) for ESLint v9 Flat Config support.